apache/helix/website/1.0.3/src/site/markdown/Features.md

       "IDEAL_STATE_MODE" : "CUSTOM",
     "NUM_PARTITIONS" : "3",
     "REPLICAS" : "2",
-    "STATE_MODEL_DEF_REF" : "MasterSlave",
+    "STATE_MODEL_DEF_REF" : "LeaderStandby",
   },
   "mapFields" : {
     "MyResource_0" : {
-      "N1" : "MASTER",
+      "N1" : "LEADER",
-      "N2" : "SLAVE",
+      "N2" : "STANDBY",
     },
     "MyResource_1" : {
-      "N2" : "MASTER",
+      "N2" : "LEADER",
-      "N3" : "SLAVE",
+      "N3" : "STANDBY",
     },
     "MyResource_2" : {
-      "N3" : "MASTER",
+      "N3" : "LEADER",
-      "N1" : "SLAVE",
+      "N1" : "STANDBY",
     }
   }
 }
 ```

-For example, the current state of the system might be 'MyResource_0' -> {N1:MASTER,N2:SLAVE} and the application changes the ideal state to 'MyResource_0' -> {N1:SLAVE,N2:MASTER}.
-Helix will not blindly issue MASTER-->SLAVE to N1 and SLAVE-->MASTER to N2 in parallel since it might result in a transient state where both N1 and N2 are masters.
+For example, the current state of the system might be 'MyResource_0' -> {N1:LEADER,N2:STANDBY} and the application changes the ideal state to 'MyResource_0' -> {N1:STANDBY,N2:LEADER}.
+Helix will not blindly issue LEADER-->STANDBY to N1 and STANDBY-->LEADER to N2 in parallel since it might result in a transient state where both N1 and N2 are leaders.
-Helix will first issue MASTER-->SLAVE to N1 and after its completed it will issue SLAVE-->MASTER to N2.
+Helix will first issue LEADER-->STANDBY to N1 and after its completed it will issue STANDBY-->LEADER to N2.

 ### State Machine Configuration